MicahThePro/GD-Macro-Collection/README.md

 - Hard
 - Harder
 - Insane
 - Demon

 ### **Custom Levels**
-Community and popular custom levels, also sorted by:
+Popular and community-made levels, sorted by:
 - Easy → Insane
 - Easy Demon → Extreme Demon

-Each macro file is clearly named so you can quickly identify the level and difficulty.
+Every macro is clearly named, and if a level has coins, the macro collects all of them.

 ---

-## 🎮 How to Use the Macros
+## 🎮 Using the Macros

-To load a macro into Geometry Dash using the **Peony Silicate replay system**, follow these steps:
+To load a macro with the **Peony Silicate** replay system:

-1. Pick the macro you want from this repository.
+1. Choose a macro from this repository.
 2. Copy the `.slc` file.
-3. Paste it into the following directory:
+3. Paste it into the correct directory:

-- Windows: **C:\Users\[user]\AppData\Local\GeometryDash\geode-persistent\peony.silicate\replays**
-- Linux (Proton): **~/.steam/steam/steamapps/compatdata/322170/pfx/drive_c/users/steamuser/AppData/Local/GeometryDash/geode-persistent/peony.silicate/replays**
+- **Windows:**
-- MacOS (Proton): **~/Library/Application Support/Steam/steamapps/compatdata/322170/pfx/drive_c/users/steamuser/AppData/Local/GeometryDash/geode-persistent/peony.silicate/replays**
+  `C:\Users

+\[user]\AppData\Local\GeometryDash\geode-persistent\peony.silicate\replays`

+- **Linux (Proton):**
+  `~/.steam/steam/steamapps/compatdata/322170/pfx/drive_c/users/steamuser/AppData/Local/GeometryDash/geode-persistent/peony.silicate/replays`

+- **macOS (Proton):**
+  `~/Library/Application Support/Steam/steamapps/compatdata/322170/pfx/drive_c/users/steamuser/AppData/Local/GeometryDash/geode-persistent/peony.silicate/replays`

-**Note:** On both Linux and macOS, Geometry Dash runs inside a Proton prefix.
-Proton recreates the Windows filesystem inside compatdata/322170/pfx, so the folder structure is identical across both platforms.
+**Note:** On Linux and macOS, Geometry Dash runs inside a Proton prefix, so the folder structure mirrors Windows.

-4. Open Geometry Dash.
+4. Launch Geometry Dash.
-5. Press **F** or **Left Alt** to open the menu — your macro will appear there automatically.
+5. Press **F** or **Left Alt** to open the replay menu — your macro should appear automatically.

-If the folder doesn’t exist, make sure **Geode** and **Peony Silicate** are installed correctly.
+If the folder isn’t there, double‑check that **Geode** and **Peony Silicate** are installed correctly.

 ---

 ## ⚠️ Notes

-- All macros were recorded at **240 TPS** for consistency.
+- All macros are recorded at **240 TPS** for consistency.
-- Performance may vary depending on your system and settings.
+- Performance may vary depending on your hardware and settings.

 ---

 ## 📬 Contributing

-If you want to add your own macros, feel free to open an issue or submit a pull request.
+If you’d like to add your own macros, feel free to open an issue or submit a pull request.

 ---